The Dark Side of Friendship

 There’s a certain kind of friendship that’s not as beneficial as it initially seems.
 This is about the friends who intentionally exploit their companions.
 They are those who have been in your life for years, know your every weakness, your every insecurity, and yet, knowingly and unknowingly, they play you for a fool.

 These friends are master manipulators, twisting situations to their advantage, making it seem as though they are dependent on you for everything.
 Be it money, using your social security number , using you as a co signer to a car that can’t be afforded, having you give the down payment for a car for them , a mailing address, or even trying to sabotage your relationships or marriage – they’ll stop at nothing.

 Their reasons are often selfish and destructive.
 They feel threatened by your partner because they perceive them as an obstacle to their control over you.
 These friends have an intense focus on your life, your relationships, your happiness – so much so that they begin to lose sight of their own lives.
 They become overly dependent on you, acting more like an intrusive child than a supportive friend.
-They meddle in your affairs, insult your partner, and violate your privacy.
-They feel entitled to control your life and your partner’s, asserting dominance where they have no right.

-Instead of focusing on improving their own lives, they become obsessed with controlling yours.
 They disregard personal boundaries, refusing to get their own mailing address or a place for their belongings, causing tension and discomfort in your home.
 They make you feel guilty, manipulate your emotions, and make you question your own happiness.

 Friendship is about mutual respect, understanding, and support.
 It’s about elevating each other, not dragging one down.
 A friend should not sabotage, guilt-trip, or manipulate you for their own benefit.
 They should not make you feel miserable or unhappy to match their state of mind.

 So how do you deal with such friends?
 The first step is recognition.
 Acknowledge the signs of manipulation and exploitation.
 The second step is communication.
 Address these issues with your friend.
-And if all else fails, the final step might be distancing yourself from such toxic relationships.
-It’s hard, yes.
-But remember, your happiness and peace of mind are worth fighting for!
+However, remember to keep your emotional well-being in mind because they might try to manipulate the conversation.

 Friends should uplift each other, not pull the other down.
 Stay tuned as we explore more about friendships in our upcoming posts.
 Until then, remember – you’re not alone in this journey, and it’s okay to choose your happiness above all else.